elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-are-functional-groups-important-in-determining-the-chemical-properties-of-biological-molecules.md

 url: /learn/education-studies/questions/why-are-functional-groups-important-in-determining-the-chemical-properties-of-biological-molecules
 score: -1.0
 related_article1:
-    id: 161787
+    id: 161795
-    title: How do the structures of DNA and RNA differ, and what are their respective functions?
+    title: >-
+        What impact do hydrophilic and hydrophobic interactions have on the molecular structure of proteins?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-the-structures-of-dna-and-rna-differ-and-what-are-their-respective-functions
+    url: /learn/education-studies/questions/what-impact-do-hydrophilic-and-hydrophobic-interactions-have-on-the-molecular-structure-of-proteins
 related_article2:
-    id: 161787
+    id: 161791
-    title: How do the structures of DNA and RNA differ, and what are their respective functions?
+    title: >-
+        What is the role of carbohydrates and lipids in energy storage?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-the-structures-of-dna-and-rna-differ-and-what-are-their-respective-functions
+    url: /learn/education-studies/questions/what-is-the-role-of-carbohydrates-and-lipids-in-energy-storage
 related_article3:
-    id: 161786
+    id: 161796
-    title: What are the primary functions of proteins in biological systems?
+    title: >-
+        How do enzymes function as catalysts in biological processes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-primary-functions-of-proteins-in-biological-systems
+    url: /learn/education-studies/questions/how-do-enzymes-function-as-catalysts-in-biological-processes
 related_article4:
-    id: 161783
+    id: 161794
-    title: Describe the structure and function of monosaccharides, providing examples such as glucose and ribose.
+    title: >-
+        How does molecular structure facilitate function in biological molecules?
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-structure-and-function-of-monosaccharides-providing-examples-such-as-glucose-and-ribose
+    url: /learn/education-studies/questions/how-does-molecular-structure-facilitate-function-in-biological-molecules
 related_article5:
-    id: 161797
+    id: 161795
-    title: What is the importance of transport proteins in membrane transport?
+    title: >-
+        What impact do hydrophilic and hydrophobic interactions have on the molecular structure of proteins?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-importance-of-transport-proteins-in-membrane-transport
+    url: /learn/education-studies/questions/what-impact-do-hydrophilic-and-hydrophobic-interactions-have-on-the-molecular-structure-of-proteins
 ---

 &nbsp;